 More broadly, Mexican companies in all sectors are optimistic about the opportunities from nearshoring.
 Many think additional investment and more dynamic growth will lead to higher employment, increased disposable incomes and, consequently, higher consumption.
 Consumer companies make up a large proportion of the Mexican stock market.
 And, while the consumer sector is not an obvious beneficiary of higher FDI, these companies are currently seeing a relatively resilient consumer environment.
 A stronger economy should boost consumption further.

 The political landscape

 Regulatory shake-ups and political noise are key risks for companies based in Mexico or those looking to nearshore their supply chains.
-In a recent case involving a Spanish renewable energy firm, the Mexican government acquired 13 power plants on behalf of the state-owned electric utility Federal Electricity Commission.
+In a recent case involving Spanish renewable energy firm Iberdrola, the Mexican government acquired 13 power plants on behalf of the state-owned electric utility Federal Electricity Commission.
 At first, the news framed the government as attempting to expropriate private assets, generating significant controversy among the business community.
-Ultimately, though, Iberdrola received a generous $6 billion valuation package, with the company's board unanimously agreeing to the deal.
+Ultimately, though, Iberdrola received a generous $6 billion valuation package, with the company’s board unanimously agreeing to the deal.

 Regional politics can be volatile.
 The current administration's implementation of policies has raised the perception of political risk, especially in more regulated sectors.
 Despite this, Mexican institutions have held up well, preventing unorthodox reforms from derailing critical sectors.
 An example is Congress’s decision to dilute the Mining Law which would have impeded the sector's development.
 The Supreme Court has also expressed its views on the unconstitutionality of some proposed bills, which is another example of the proper functioning of checks and balances.